abikoushi/BERMUDA/README.md

 # BERMUDA
-BERMUDA is a R package for Bernoulli and multinomial distribution allocation.
+BERMUDA is an R package for Bernoulli and multinomial distribution allocation.

 Install the latest version of this package from Github by pasting in the following.